 Mountain safety when the weather changes very quickly

 The mountain climate is harsh and unpredictable.
-Without even mentioning the most hostile conditions that can be found on certain mountains on the planet, the alpine summits are capricious and do not let themselves be easily dominated.
-In the mountains, the watchwords are patience and humility.
-The weather here is changeable, and you can go from dry and sunny to wet and foggy in no time.
+Without even mentioning the most hostile conditions that can be found on certain mountains on the planet, the Alpine peaks are capricious and do not allow themselves to be easily dominated.
+To be in mountain safety, the watchwords are patience and humility.
+The weather here is changeable, and you can go from dry and sunny to humid and foggy in no time.

-It is necessary that find out about the weather before each outing in the mountains or even before a few ski descents on a secure area.
+It is necessary to find out about the weather before each mountain outing or even before a few ski descents in a secure area.
 Marmots do not eat humans lost in the fog, but it would be a shame to get lost in the mountains, especially in the middle of winter when the thermometer can easily reach -20 degrees at night.

-Watch the weather to enjoy your stay in the mountains safely (Darius Krause)
+Monitor the weather to enjoy your stay in the mountains safely (photo Darius Krause)

 Safety in the mountains when you have to find your way on skis in the fog

-If the fog was faster than your spatulas, there are a few tricks to avoid ending up deep in a valley or in a crevasse.
+If the fog has been faster than your spatulas, there are some tips to avoid finding yourself at the bottom of a valley or in a crevasse.
 For example, the stakes at the edge of the slopes, called milestones, are good indicators.
-The color of a track's markers indicates its category and therefore its level of difficulty (green, blue, red, black).
+The color of the boundary markers of a track indicates its category and therefore its level of difficulty (green, blue, red, black).

 If they are yellow and black in wide, alternating bands, they signal danger.